scotthollandjr/BoggleAndroid/README.md

 # Boggle

-Boggle project for Epicodus Android Development.
+Boggle project for Epicodus Android Development course.
 Randomized letters are displayed on the screen and the user must create words by clicking on the letters.
 A score is added as words are entered.

 This project will demonstrate proficiency in Java and Android Development.